Pocket PC

 A Pocket PC (P/PC, PPC) is a class of personal digital assistant (PDA) that runs the Windows Mobile operating system, which is based on Windows CE/Windows Embedded Compact, and that has some of the abilities of modern desktop PCs.
-The name was introduced by Microsoft in 2000 as a rebranding of the Palm-size PC category and was marketed until 2007.
-Some of these devices also had integrated phone and data capabilities, which were known as Pocket PC Phone Edition and are comparable to more modern smartphones.
-Windows Smartphone is another Windows CE based platform for non-touch and non-PDA devices.
+The name was introduced by Microsoft in 2000 as a rebranding of the Palm-size PC category and was marketed until 2008.
+Some of these devices were smartphones, which were known as Pocket PC Phone Edition.
+The Windows Smartphone is another Windows CE based platform for non-touch, smaller and non-PDA devices.

-In 2007, with the advent of Windows Mobile 6.0, Microsoft dropped the name Pocket PC in favor of a new naming scheme:
+The HP iPAQ 100 Classic series (models 110 to 116) represented the final stage of manufacturing of pure Pocket PCs, without telephony functions.
+The release timeline began at the end of 2007 with the iPAQ 110 and 114 models, expanding throughout 2008 with the arrival of models 111, 112, and 116.
+This line was HP’s last major effort in the market of PDAs based on the Windows Mobile system before the industry's definitive transition to smartphones in the following years.

+Asus was another company that had its pure Pocket PCs being produced until 2008, the year that marked the end of this category for the brand.
+The A696, launched in mid-2007, was the last model of the MyPal series, with its trajectory extending into 2008 — including its final official updates being released as early as January of that year — because the company's focus shifted entirely to netbooks (Eee PC).